brmntyprytm/bambangshop-main-app/README.md

 #### Yes, I have explored more about Postman.
 Postman is a powerful tool that helps me to test my current work.
 I can easily send HTTP requests and see the responses, which helps me to debug my code.
 I am interested in the Collection feature in Postman, which allows me to organize my requests into folders.
 This feature helps me to keep my requests organized and easy to find.
 I think Postman is helpful for my Group Project and my future software engineering projects, as it allows me to test my APIs and make sure they work correctly.

 #### Reflection Publisher-3

+1. Observer Pattern has two variations: Push model (publisher pushes data to subscribers) and Pull model (subscribers pull data from publisher).
+In this tutorial case, which variation of Observer Pattern that we use?

+#### In this tutorial case, we use the Push model of the Observer Pattern.
+In the Push model, the Publisher sends the data to the Subscribers without the Subscribers requesting it.
+In this case, the Publisher sends the notification to the Subscribers when a new Product is created or deleted.

+2. What are the advantages and disadvantages of using the other variation of Observer Pattern for this tutorial case? (example: if you answer Q1 with Push, then imagine if we used Pull)

+#### If we used the Pull model of the Observer Pattern, the Subscribers would need to request the notification from the Publisher.
+This would make the code more complex, as the Subscribers would need to handle the request and response.
+The advantage of the Pull model is that the Subscribers can control when they receive the notification.
+However, the Push model is more suitable for this tutorial case, as the Publisher can send the notification to the Subscribers without the Subscribers requesting it.

+3. Explain what will happen to the program if we decide to not use multi-threading in the notification process.

+#### If we decide not to use multi-threading in the notification process, the program will be blocked when sending the notification to the Subscribers.
+This means that the program will wait for the response from the Subscribers before continuing.
+This will make the program less responsive and may cause performance issues.
+By using multi-threading, the program can send the notification to the Subscribers in parallel, which makes the program more responsive and efficient.